MacaPecha/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 To start, follow these steps:
 1. Create or set up your application.
-2. Link a Mercado Pago account to your application.
+2. Link a Mercado Libre account to your application.
 3. Generate credentials to operate.

 <br>